thieu1995/thieu1995/README.md

 <h1 align="center">Hi 👋, I'm Thieu (Fullname: Nguyen Van Thieu)</h1>

 <h3> Quick notification </h3>
-facebook just block my account without any reason (2/2/2021).
+facebook just blocked my account without any reason (2/2/2021).
 So I have deleted this app and twitter permanently from my phone.
-You can connect with me via email, free speech social apps like gab and mewe or more secure (distributed chat) app matrix, diaspora and solid. (solid is still under development but I really love their ideas about distributed app) Let's think about it "one day you wake up and your account is blocked.
+You can connect with me via email, free speech social apps like gab and mewe or more secure (distributed chat) app matrix, diaspora and solid. (solid is still under development but I really love their ideas about the distributed app) Let's think about it "one day you wake up and your account is blocked.
 What do you gonna do?" <br/> <br/>

 [![gab badge](https://img.shields.io/badge/gab-thieu1995-%23FF0000?style=flat&logo=gab)](https://gab.com/thieu1995)
 [![mewe badge](https://img.shields.io/badge/mewe-thieu1995-%23FF0000?style=flat&logo=mewe)](https://mewe.com/i/thieu1995)